Human Services Salaries: What Careers Pay in 2026

 Substance Abuse Counselor Salary

-Substance abuse counselors, also called addiction treatment counselors, earn a salary of between $46,240 and $76,080.
-Substance abuse counselors working in outpatient care centers earn a mean, annual salary of $48,150, while those working in residential facilities earn a mean, annual salary of $42,380.
+Substance abuse counselors, also called addiction treatment counselors, earn between $59,190 and $98,210, according to the BLS.
+Those working in outpatient care centers earn a mean annual salary of $61,560, while those in residential facilities average $53,610.

 Learn more about substance abuse counselors here.